-- Eliminate an immediate threat to personal and public safety. - Alleviate immediate threats to property or the environment. - Respond to a court order or comply with approved Federal or State legislation. - Have significant Federal/State commitment or significant private sector investment. - Preserve existing resources or realize significant return on investment. - Preserve previous capital investment or restore capital facilities to adequate operating condition. - Respond to Federal or State mandates in compliance with extended implementation schedules. - Generate significant revenue, are self-supporting or generate cost avoidance (return on investment and/or improved efficiency). - Alleviate existing overcrowded conditions that directly contribute to the deterioration of quality public services. - Generate private reinvestment and revitalization. - Have significant public expectations as demonstrated by development proffers or other Board action. - Support the County's efforts to encourage development of affordable and effective multi-use public facilities.
+- Eliminate an immediate threat to personal and public safety. - Alleviate immediate threats to property or the environment. - Respond to a court order or comply with approved Federal or State legislation. - Have significant Federal/State commitment or significant private sector investment. - Preserve previous capital investment or restore capital facilities to adequate operating condition. - Respond to Federal or State mandates in compliance with extended implementation schedules. - Generate significant revenue, are self-supporting or generate cost avoidance (return on investment and/or improved efficiency). - Alleviate existing overcrowded conditions that directly contribute to the deterioration of quality public services. - Generate private reinvestment and revitalization. - Have significant public expectations as demonstrated by development proffers or other Board action. - Support the County's efforts to encourage development of affordable and effective multi-use public facilities.